RonjaIffi/PyETo_crop/README.rst

 *PyETo_crop* is a crop-specific extention of the Python library PyETo (https://github.com/woodcrafty/PyETo) for calculating potential evapotranspiration.

-This package was developed for the application in the following paper:
+This library was developed for the application in the following paper:

 Iffland, R., Förster, K., Westerholt, D., Pesci, M. H., & Lösken, G. (2021).
 Robust Vegetation Parameterization for Green Roofs in the EPA Stormwater Management Model (SWMM).
 Hydrology, 8(1), 12. https://doi.org/10.3390/hydrology8010012